From creative wording to special offers, find out what makes for a high-quality, enticing property description that virtually sells homes on its own.

-Well-written property descriptions hook the buyer and answer important questions.
+Well-written property descriptions hook the buyer and answer important questions and can be used in marketing collateral like property websites.
 They highlight desirable features, mention brand-name appliances, and summarize any upgrades or renovations.
 Because of their ability to persuade, property descriptions make an agent’s overall job much easier.
 They:

 What Do Buyers Look for in a Property Description?

 A quality property description is a work of marketing art.
 Words are the canvas’s paint, and the more beautiful the “paint,” the better the painting.
 The best descriptions paint a picture that convinces a potential buyer to view the property.
 And since more and more homebuyers are searching for their dream home online, high-quality descriptions are a must.
 In fact, 43% of web-based searchers said that they are not as interested in seeing a home if the property description includes spelling and grammatical errors.

 How to Write a Property Description

 There are important guidelines agents should follow when drafting a property description, including paying attention to spelling and grammar, following a basic structure, and using creative yet tasteful word choice.

 Property listings are often dry and similar to one another.
 They may only include the number of bedrooms and bathrooms, whether or not there is a garage, basement, or other desirable feature, and the asking price.